awsdocs/nice-dcv-admin-guide/doc_source/manage-printer.md

 ## Troubleshooting printer issues<a name="troubleshoot"></a>

 SUSE Linux Enterprise and RHEL 8 might prevent connections to the printer socket\.
-If you are running one of these operating systems and you are having printing issues, you can check the log file to determine whether this is the cause\.
+If you're running one of these operating systems and have printing issues, check the log file to determine if this is the cause\.

-Using a text editor, open `/var/log/audit/audit.log` and check if you log has a line that is similar to the following:
+Using a text editor, open `/var/log/audit/audit.log` and check if you log has a line that's similar to the following:

 ```
 type=AVC msg=audit(1617716179.487:504): avc:  denied  { connectto } for  pid=33933 comm="dcvcupsbackend" path=002F636F6D2F6E696365736F6674776172652F6463762F637570732F636F6E736F6C65 scontext=system_u:system_r:cupsd_t:s0-s0:c0.c1023 tcontext=unconfined_u:unconfined_r:unconfined_t:s0-s0:c0.c1023 tclass=unix_stream_socket permissive=0